macOS Installation: Docker-ce For Mac

 Docker Toolbox is only recommended for systems that absolutely won't run Docker-ce for Windows (Windows 10 Home, etc.)

-On Docker Toolbox you must by default have your project directory somewhere inside your home directory, as only the home directory is shared with Docker by default.
+- Your project directory must be inside your home directory, as only the home directory is shared with Docker by default.
 Docker Toolbox (via Virtualbox) can share other paths, see link.

 Linux Installation: Docker-ce